-Well, like the Roomba i7 plus, the Shark IQ R101AE is an auto-emptying robot vacuum.
+Well, like the pricier Roomba i7 plus, the Shark IQ R101AE is an auto-emptying robot vacuum.
 It’s also supposed to have exceptional suction power, a self-cleaning brush roll, advanced mapping capabilities, and a relatively affordable price tag.
 Considering that features tend to add to the pricing, it’s comforting that Shark keeps it relatively obtainable.
-Now, the question is whether or not there are any major compromises.
-Let’s see if this self-emptying robot is as great as it sounds.
+Although, iRobot recently announced its latest self-emptying bot, the Roomba i3 Plus, which is priced at $600.
+It’s certainly new competition to think about, but let’s see if Shark’s self-emptying robot still has what it takes to stand tall.

 When I opened the box, I found the Shark IQ robot, which already had the self-cleaning brush roll, wheels, and main components installed.
 To complete the robot’s assembly, all I had to do was snap on the two front side brushes, which are single prong.
 I also found the self-emptying base, which serves as the charging dock as well.
 Lastly, there’s an included mat in case I wanted to set up the IQ robot on a carpeted area.
 I didn’t use the mat since I set the unit up on a hard floor surface.

 The setup process was very simple.
 It took less than five minutes.
 After I charged the robot fully, which took six hours to go through its first full battery charge, I installed the Shark Clean app, and connected the device to Alexa for voice control.

 Yes, it empties itself, and it’s pretty sweet